A Community of Support

 UCR is home to more than 450 student clubs and organizations covering a wide range of interests, including including fraternities, sororities, social justice organizations, cultural organizations, and academic organizations.
 One campus group is the Nigerian Student Association, which spreads and shares the Nigerian culture, provides a network from students to others, and increases awareness of Nigerian students presence.
 The Black Student Union provides a space for all students to gain personal knowledge and information about African/African American/Black populations in an effort to help bring down cultural barriers and stereotypes that plagued the African/African American/Black minority for centuries.
 The National Society of Black Engineers aims to increase the number of culturally responsible Black engineers who excel academically, succeed professionally, and positively impact the community.

 At UCR, about 91.2% of undergraduates receive some form of financial aid and about 70% of those who receive financial aid have their full fees covered by grants and/or scholarships.
-The Financial Aid office provides you information on scholarships, grants, loans and work-study to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.
+The Financial Aid office provides you information on gift-aid (scholarships and grants) and self-help (loans and work-study) to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.
 ASP can connect you with scholarship opportunities.